microsoft/iot-curriculum/README.md

 ### JavaScript/Node.js

 * [Azure IoT Node SDK](https://github.com/Azure/azure-iot-sdk-node) - The Azure IoT Node.js SDK enables developers to create IoT solutions written in Node.js for the Azure IoT platform.
+* [Beginner's Series to: JavaScript](https://channel9.msdn.com/Series/Beginners-Series-to-JavaScript?WT.mc_id=iotcurriculum-github-jabenn) - a series of practical, bite-sized videos about JavaScript for beginners so you can get up to speed quickly!
 * [Beginner's Series to: Node.js](https://channel9.msdn.com/Series/Beginners-Series-to-NodeJS?WT.mc_id=iotcurriculum-github-jabenn) - a series of practical, bite-sized videos about Node.js for beginners so you can get up to speed quickly!

 ### Arduino